Employment with Bees for Development

 Janet Lowore MSc

 Janet worked in Africa for twelve years prior to joining Bees for Development in 2005.
 Her background is social forestry and she has worked in research and as a consultant.
-Her current interests are developing information resources.
-Her area of interest is value chain analysis, market mapping and market access for the poor.
+Her area of interest is value chain analysis, market mapping and market access for the poor and she develops a range of information resources on these topics.
+She is currently researching the link between sustainable forest management and forest beekeeping in Africa.

 Cindy Smith FCCA